IanBrettell/PhD-thesis/book/PhD thesis.md

 When Galton died in 1911, he bequeathed money to University College London for a Galton Eugenics Professorship, a position that was given to his protégé and biographer, the London-born Karl Pearson, who was also the head of the newly created Department of Applied Statistics [@kevlesNameEugenicsGenetics1995; @hardenGeneticLotteryWhy2021], the world's first university statistics department.

 The mathematician Ronald Fisher (**Figure \@ref(fig:fisher)**) at Caius College in Cambridge began to apply his skills to elucidating how continuous traits, like height, could be driven by genetic variation [@mukherjeeGeneIntimateHistory2016].
-In 1918, Fisher published his analysis in a paper entitled "The Correlation between Relatives on the Supposition of Mendelian Inheritance" [@fisherXVCorrelationRelatives1919], where he described how the combination of a large number of Mendelian alleles acting on the same trait would result in a normal distribution.
-In doing so, he also developed the concept of *variance*, as the square of the standard deviation.
+In 1918, Fisher published his analysis in a paper entitled "The Correlation between Relatives on the Supposition of Mendelian Inheritance" [@fisherXVCorrelationRelatives1919], where he described how the combination of a large number of Mendelian alleles acting on the same trait would result in a normal distribution, and thereby sparked the field now known as *quantitative genetics*.
+This reconciliation between Mendelian inheritance and observed continuous traits was later referred to by Julian Huxley as the "modern evolutionary synthesis" [@huxleyEvolutionModernSynthesis1942; @taberyStruggleUnderstandInteraction2014].

+* Fisher's work was also later supplemented by that of J. B. S. Haldane and Sewall Wright, who collectively created the field of population genetics [@provineOriginsTheoreticalPopulation2001; @taberyStruggleUnderstandInteraction2014].

+* In @fisherXVCorrelationRelatives1919 he also developed the concept of *variance*, as the square of the standard deviation developed by Pearson.

 <div class="figure">
 <img src="figs/introduction/Youngronaldfisher2.png" alt="(ref:fisher)" width="100%" />